Security Policy

 - Never commit

-secrets/inputs.shorsecrets/.env— both are gitignored - See docs/secrets.md for the full secrets model (two-file layout, SOPS encryption, how secrets reach the VPS)
+secrets/inputs.shorsecrets/.env— both are gitignored - See docs/configuration/secrets.md for the full secrets model (two-file layout, SOPS encryption, how secrets reach the VPS)

 - Rotate API tokens regularly